spree/spree-guides/content/integration/messages/notification_messages.md

 ## Overview

-Notification Messages are generally used by Endpoints to convey information to the owner of the store (or one of their employees.)
-These Messages are typically generated in the context of an Endpoint Service Request and should always be sent with a HTTP Status Code of `200`.
+Notification messages are generally used by endpoints to convey information to the owner of the storefront (or one of their employees.)
+These messages are typically generated in the context of an endpoint service request and should always be sent with a HTTP status code of `200`.

 ***
-Notification Messages can be mapped to Endpoints just like any other Message.
-By default they are also automatically converted into Log Entries.
+Notification messages can be mapped to endpoints just like any other message.
+By default they are also automatically converted into log entries.
 ***

 ## Message Types

 ### Info

-This Message type is for communicating interesting information from Endpoint Services.
-It is common for this type of Message to be sent in response after an Endpoint processes an inbound Message.
+This message type is for communicating interesting information from endpoint services.
+It is common for this type of message to be sent in response after an endpoint processes an inbound message.

 ---notification:info---
 ```json